 Balearics coronavirus figures for Sunday

-The Sunday figures from the health ministry indicate 101 new positive cases of coronavirus.
-These were from 2,041 tests, giving a positive test rate of 4.95%.
-One of the new cases is in Minorca.
-In Majorca the number is 81 and in Ibiza, 19.

-There has been one more death of a care home resident.
-The epidemiological service has yet to validate this death, so the total number of fatalities currently stands at 294.
+The Balearic health ministry's Sunday coronavirus report indicates 103 new positive cases from 1,493 tests.
+This pushes the positive test rate back above five per cent to 6.9%.

+There are two fewer patients on hospital wards in Majorca - a total of 174.
+In Ibiza there are 36, one fewer, while in Minorca the number is still three.
+In intensive care, the figure for Majorca has come down by two to 45.
+There is one ICU patient in Ibiza.

-Of 13,309 positive cases in all since the start of the pandemic, 10,382 people have recovered - 78%.
-In the past 24 hours, seven patients have been discharged from hospital and 233 who were being monitored by primary care have recovered.
+Nine more people have left hospital and 165 who were being monitored at home by primary care have recovered.

-There are two fewer patients in intensive care.
-The figure for Majorca is 59, down one from Saturday, and for Ibiza is five, also down one.
-On wards, the numbers have gone up - 207 in Majorca (ten more than Saturday); 47 in Ibiza (one more); and two in Minorca, where the figure was zero on Saturday.

 Related Tags